min2ha/ukwa-site/content/target/70232/index.en.md

   "subject": "Gender Equality"
 }

-# Business in the Community (BITC) Gender Equality

 Business in the Community (BITC) Gender Equality, a campaign working with employers to accelerate changes for women at work.